Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Quantum-Safe Transition Risk Assessment Approach

-\item \textit{Determine Likelihood of Occurrence:} Using a qualitative risk assessment approach adapted from NIST-SP 800-30 Appendix G~\cite{NIST-SP800-30}, we evaluate the likelihood of quantum adversaries exploiting identified vulnerabilities across the three transition phases.
-We categorize likelihood into three levels: \textit{Low (L)}, \textit{Medium (M)}, and \textit{High (H)}.
-These assessments consider multiple factors including exploitability complexity, quantum computational requirements, adversary capabilities and motivation, exposure levels of cloud components, and the effectiveness of existing countermeasures.
-The detailed criteria for each likelihood level in the context of quantum threats to \gls{CC} are presented in Table~\ref{table:likelihood}.
+We evaluate exploitation likelihood using qualitative assessment adapted from NIST SP 800-30 Appendix G~\cite{NIST-SP800-30}.
+Likelihood is categorized as \textit{Low (L)}, \textit{Medium (M)}, or \textit{High (H)} based on exploitability complexity, quantum computational requirements, adversary capabilities, cloud component exposure, and countermeasure effectiveness.
+Detailed criteria are in Table~\ref{table:likelihood}.